kimanthijona/Business-Financial-Data-Model/README.md

 ## Business Financial Data Model

-🚀 Overview
+**Overview**

 Welcome to the Business Financial Data Model!
 This project is all about predicting the likelihood of small retail businesses repaying their loans.
 We use self-declared financial data collected via KoboToolbox surveys, focusing on daily sales and revenue as key indicators.

-🔄 How It Works
+**How It Works**

 We take raw business survey data and transform it into insights using machine learning.
 Here's the flow:

-📥 Data Ingestion – Collecting raw survey data.
+1. Data Ingestion – Collecting raw survey data.

-🛠️ Data Cleaning & Validation – Handling missing values and ensuring consistency.
+2. Data Cleaning & Validation – Handling missing values and ensuring consistency.

-📊 Feature Engineering – Extracting meaningful business indicators.
+3. Feature Engineering – Extracting meaningful business indicators.

-🤖 Model Training & Evaluation – Building and testing predictive models.
+4. Model Training & Evaluation – Building and testing predictive models.

-📈 Prediction – Estimating loan repayment probability based on daily revenue.
+5. Prediction – Estimating loan repayment probability based on daily revenue.

 **Installation & Setup**